-Pumpkin Art for Kids – a simple Halloween project for toddlers and preschoolers, which combines art and fine motor development…
+Pumpkin Art for Kids – a cute and easy Halloween Craft toddlers and preschoolers, which combines art and fine motor development…

 There were no defined expectations of what the art should look like; this was just an opportunity for the hooligans to explore colour mixing and to combine a few fine motor activities: painting, stamping, ripping and cutting while creating some Halloween art.

 Supplies we used for our painted pumpkin project:

 - paint (red, orange, yellow, and a very small amount of brown)

 - large piece of cardboard or construction paper (for the canvas)

 I gave each of the hooligans a large piece of white cardboard, and three small containers of paint (red, orange and yellow).

 Paint & glue tip for toddlers: Ketchup cups from fast food restaurants are perfect for holding small amounts of paint or glue when we’re crafting.

 The girls painted their canvases as they liked, mixing and blending their paint colours.
 They knew we were making pumpkins, but I left it up to them to paint whatever sizes/shapes they wished.